Johann Friedrich Blumenbach: Racial anthropology

 Blumenbach explored the biodiversity of humans mainly by comparing skull anatomy and skin color.
 His work included a description of sixty human crania (skulls) published originally in fascicules as Decas craniorum (Göttingen, 1790–1828).
 This was a founding work for other scientists in the field of craniometry.
-He established a five-part naming system in 1795 to describe what he called generis humani varietates quinae principes, species vero unica (five principle varieties of humankind, but one species).
+He established a five-part naming system in 1795 to describe what he called generis humani varietates quinae principes, species vero unica (five principal varieties of humankind, but one species).
 In his view, humans could be divided into varieties (only in his later work he adopted the term "races", which had been introduced by others) but he was aware that a clear separation was difficult:

 Blumenbach's classification of the single human species into five varieties (later called "races") (1793/1795):